ThaaoBlues/ecosys/readme.md

 # QSYNC
 Qsync is a engine made to provide files synchronisation in real time or not between linked devices.
 It automatically detects linked devices on the same network and make sync the wanted folders transparently.
+Qsync also support one-time files transferts (called "Largage Aerien" in reference to AirDrop).
-In the long term, the goal is to provide a support for a symbiosis between devices and applications states so one can use any of its devices indistinctl.
+In the long term, the goal is to provide a support for a symbiosis between devices and applications states so one can use any of its devices indistinctly.

 On desktop os :
 We may achieve this goal by making a qsync addons market where people puts json files with details about how each files is stored in each OS of a specific app.
 This would allow qsync to adapt and synchronise existing apps.